-We are ready to discuss the regularity of the causal fermion system in presence of some holes.
-So, fix an approximating set of smooth states for $\sU$.
-The features of the operator $\Psi$ and the boundedness of the scalars $\lambda_i$ allow us to mimic the discussion we did for the vacuum in the previous section.
-The idea is to consider the functions $\Psi[u]$ with $u$ the solutions defined in (a) and (b) of Section \ref{subsectionregularityvacuum}, apply the regularization operator and find some suitable $\sigma$ which makes their values at $x_0$ linearly independent.
+We are ready to discuss the regularity of the causal fermion system in presence of holes.
+To this aim, choose an approximating set of smooth states for $\sU$.
+The properties of the operator $\Psi$ and the boundedness of the scalars $\lambda_i$ allow us to repeat the discussion carried out for the vacuum in the previous section.
+The idea is to consider the functions $\Psi[u]$, with $u$ the solutions defined in (a) and (b) of Section \ref{subsectionregularityvacuum}, apply the regularization operator and find some suitable $\sigma$ such that their values at $x_0$ are linearly independent.